responsible-ai-datascience-ipParis/responsible-ai-datascience-ipParis.github.io/content/posts/A-framework-to-learn-with-interpretation.md

 ### 5.2 Local interpretation {#section-5.2}

-Similarly to the article, we explored local interpretation through the figure provided below which was generated in the notebook, which showcases visualizations for 2 test samples of the QuickDRAW dataset.
-Both predictor $f$ and interpreter $g$ accurately predict the true class in all cases.
+Similarly to the article, we explored local interpretation through the figure provided below which was generated in the notebook, which showcases visualizations for 4 test samples of the QuickDRAW dataset.
+Both predictor $f$ and interpreter $g$ accurately predict the true class in all cases, for the first 2 it's "Cat" and the last 2 it's "Cat".
 For each case, they highlighted the top 3 relevant attributes to the prediction along with their relevances and corresponding AM+PI outputs.

 ![Local interpretations for test samples](/images/FLINT/Local_interpretations.jpg)

 Analysis of the AM+PI outputs reveals that attribute functions generally activate for patterns corresponding to the same concept inferred during global analysis.
 This consistency is evident for attribute functions present in the previous figures.
+Additionaly, by looking at the figure showing the relevance of class-attribute pairs for the QuickDRAW dataset we observe that the 3 most important features for each class in the local interpretations are also those having the highest relevence for these classes.

 ## 6 Subjective evaluation {#section-6}